wentallout/cult-hunter/README.md

 - Corrupt Cops: follow orders from the Government Officials, they take advantage of small businesses in the city to extort money.
 - The Cult Members: weak minded people who got lured and controlled by the leaders to do unspeakable crimes (similar to Aum Shinrikyo)

+## Power System
+- Magic: unfortunately people with real magic are extinct.
+So most magic in the game world comes from people making contract with interdimensional entities.
+You usually have to offer something to get something back but it's usually human souls.
+- Curse:

+## Weapon System
+- Normal weapon: guns, blades from the modern world
+- Set weapon: the most powerful weapons in the game comes from one of the many sets.
+Each set is crafted made by one family.
+	+ ...
+Set: has a demon in it, gives user new unique skills.
+	+ ...
+Set: bless its owner with big stats and shield.
+	+ ... :usually weak but apply crazy debuff that stacks.
+	+ ...
+	+ ...
+- Cursed Weapon: hard to use but powerful, very picky about its owner, there is a gruesome, disturbing origin behind them.

 ## Gameplay (WIP)
 Probably violent combat like John Wick, DOOM or Kill Bill.
 I will think about it when I start coding lmao.